The factory doesn't need

 EdgeHSM

-CC EAL 5+ certified hardware, deployed on the factory floor.
-All cryptographic operations — quota enforcement, signing, key derivation — execute inside the hardware boundary, so factory-side compromise cannot bypass them.
+CC EAL 5+ certified hardware deployed at the factory edge.
+Cryptographic operations, quota enforcement, signing, and key derivation execute entirely inside the hardware boundary.

 Factory Service